matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Synapse's caches in order to increase or decrease the maximum number of entries that can be stored.

-Caching can be configured through the following options:
+Caching can be configured through the following sub-options:

 * `global_factor`: Controls the global cache factor, which is the default cache factor for all caches if a specific factor for that cache is not otherwise